Re-energising the North East of England, one lithium-ion battery cell at a time…

 Senior Project Manager, Graeme Borthwick

-Collaboration is also key in the construction process and will see ISG adopt the ‘integrated project delivery’ model that has been used so successfully in Europe – more recently to deliver a 60MW hyperscale datacentre in Holland in just 55 weeks.
+Collaboration is also key in the construction process, with ISG adopting the ‘integrated project delivery’ model that has been used so successfully in Europe – more recently to deliver a 60MW hyperscale datacentre in Holland in just 55 weeks.
 The model is centred around a collaborative culture and the client becoming a construction partner to make efficiency savings in the design and delivery of large, complex schemes.

-With the impact it will have for UK industry and local communities, what Britishvolt and ISG are delivering in the North East of England is truly game-changing, and the project’s influence on the wider climate change agenda cannot be underestimated, concludes ISG CEO, Paul Cossell: “Britishvolt’s vision to build the UK’s first Gigaplant is one of the most visible signs that we are confidently stepping up to meet the challenge of zero emissions by 2050, and are closely aligned with the UK government’s key commitment to cease petrol and diesel car manufacturing by 2030.”
+With the impact it will have for UK industry and local communities, ISG sees this as a game-changer in the North East of England.
+The project’s influence on the wider climate change agenda cannot be underestimated, concludes Paul: “The vision to build the UK’s first Gigaplant is one of the most visible signs that we are confidently stepping up to meet the challenge of zero emissions by 2050, and are closely aligned with the UK government’s key commitment to cease petrol and diesel car manufacturing by 2030.”